 What is Candida Overgrowth?

+If you have a leaky gut, Candida, and other toxins including food particles, can then directly enter your bloodstream.
 Once in the bloodstream, these particles can reach any part of your body.
 Your immune system tags them as invaders and attacks them, causing your inflammatory response — including the production of white blood cells — to kick into high gear.
 Your body is great at dealing with acute inflammation.1

 1. Starve the Yeast